Headspace Gas Analysis (HGA)

 Many pharmaceuticals and food products are sealed into containers in a protective atmosphere to avoid contact with air that can damage quality and effectiveness.
 There are a diverse number of Container Closure Integrity Testing (CCIT) methods to guarantee proper sealing of containers like Vacuum Decay Method (VDM), Pressure Decay Method (PDM), Force Decay (FD), Lid Deflection.

-Headspace analysis is classified under the CCIT procedure and is a laser-based, non-destructive and fully automatic inspection method for sealed packages that measures the quantity of certain gases in the so-called “headspace” i.e. in the space inside the packaging not occupied by the product of an hermetically sealed package.
+Headspace analysis is classified under the CCIT procedure and is a laser-based, non-destructive and fully automatic inspection method for sealed packages that measures the quantity of certain gasses in the so-called “headspace” i.e. in the space inside the packaging not occupied by the product of an hermetically sealed package.
 It allows for measuring oxygen concentration, carbon dioxide, residual moisture content and absolute pressure value with the aim of verifying the headspace conditions and their maintenance to confirm stability and sterility in filled and finished packages.

 HGA can be applied to a wide variety of containers like glass (tubular, molded, clear or amber), plastic and sterile products in the pharmaceutical, food and cosmetic industries.